wickedlyethan/wickedlyethan.github.io/content/blog/2025-02-05 Lets talk about jurassic park rebirth.md

 ---
 title: "Let's Talk About That 'Jurassic Park: Rebirth' Trailer"
 date: '2025-02-05T16:46:30-05:00'
-subheadline: I have concerns and dreams.
+subtitle: I have concerns and dreams.
 summary: It's only been three years since the brain damage of *Jurassic World Dominion*, but here we go again.
 I have concerns.
 ---